nhunt3/Nick-2018/README.md

-Node Authentication App
+## Node Authentication App

-In terminal, cd to directory where you want to store this project
+In the terminal, cd to directory where you want to store this project
 Run `git clone https://github.com/nhunt3/node-token-app.git`
 Run `npm install`
 Run run `node server.js`